We have worked with Sheffield Chamber of Commerce and the Environment Agency to develop a flood defence scheme for the Lower Don Valley (LDV).

 Budget and funding

-The project budget of £19.044m is now fully secured.
-Over 90% of costs would be financed by public funds, with a contribution of £1.4 million from the private sector raised through the mechanism of a Business Improvement District (BID).
+The project budget of £21.4m was mainly financed by public funds, with a contribution of £1.4 million (less than 7%) from the private sector raised through the mechanism of a Business Improvement District (BID).

 Business Improvement District (BID)